INTEGR8 BEFRIENDING

 INtegr8 is the Youth Action Project’s Befriending Service for 10 – 21-year-olds.

 Befriending is support offered to young people on a one-to-one basis.
-It is carried out by trained and vetted volunteers who meet with their young people either weekly or fortnightly for around 2-3 hours per session, during which time they take part in social & recreational activities together.
+It is carried out by trained and vetted volunteers who meet with their young people either weekly or fortnightly for around 2-3 hours per session.
+During that time they take part in social & recreational activities together.
 Young people can discuss any aspect of their lives with their befriender if they want to.
 INtegr8 offers a confidential service.

 Referral Criteria: